bengottlieb/Twitter-OAuth-iPhone/ReadMe.txt

 Ben Gottlieb
 ben@standalone.com

+== Major Changes Log ==
+2/24/10					- Added additional PIN checks in case Twitter changes the way they pass the PIN back
+					- if all else fails, prompt the user to copy their PIN.
+The app will grab this and use it
+					- this last part only works on OS 3.x and later, Everything else should work fine on 2.x.
+					- integrated the latest build of MGTwitterEngine

 Example:
 Use the project in the Demo folder.
 You'll need to replace the strings in Demo/Src/OAuthTwitterDemoViewController.m with your own consumer key and consumer secret (visit  http://twitter.com/oauth_clients/new to obtain these).